Dr. David Yen, Dean

 Acceptance into the cooperating university in not automatic.
 Principal eligibility factors are undergraduate cumulative grade point average and score on the Graduate Management Admission Test.
 The bachelor’s degree is awarded at the end of the fourth year and the master’s degree upon completion of the entire program.

 Cooperative 3-1 programs are offered through the Visiting Student Program of The Fashion Institution of Technology (FIT) in New York City.
-Students receive a combination of liberal arts and business coursework from Oneonta, along with in-depth training at FIT in a specialized field of either Fashion Merchandising Management or Advertising and Marketing Communications.
+Students receive a combination of liberal arts and business coursework from Oneonta, along with in-depth training at FIT in a specialized field of either Fashion Business Management or Advertising and Marketing Communications.
 Students receive both a B.S. from SUNY Oneonta and an A.A.S. from FIT at the conclusion of the fourth year.
 Acceptance by FIT is not automatic.
 FIT requires a minimum GPA and reserves the right to select those candidates that, in its opinion, are the best qualified.

 Other activities: internships, assistantships, advisement, orientation, summer programs, and career preparation.